nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Use case: UC02 - Add Participant to Event**

-Preconditions: At least one Event and one Participant have been added to Managera.
+Preconditions: At least one event and one participant have been added to Managera.

 **MSS**

-1. Event Organiser requests to add a Participant to an Event.
+1. Event Organiser requests to add a participant to an event.
-2. Managera adds the Participant to the specified Event.
+2. Managera adds the participant to the specified event.

     Use case ends.

 **Extensions**

 * 1a.
-Managera detects missing details required for adding a Participant to an Event.
+Managera detects missing details required for adding a participant to an event.

     * 1a1.
 Managera shows an error message citing missing parameters.

       Use case resumes at step 1.

 * 1b.
-Managera cannot find the Participant.
+Managera cannot find the participant.

     * 1b1.
-Managera shows an error message stating that the given ID does not correspond to an existing Participant.
+Managera shows an error message stating that the given ID does not correspond to an existing participant.

       Use case resumes at step 1.

 * 1c.
-Managera could not find the Event.
+Managera could not find the event.

     * 1c1.
-Managera shows an error message stating that the given name does not correspond to an existing Event.
+Managera shows an error message stating that the given name does not correspond to an existing event.

       Use case resumes at step 1.

 **Use case: UC03 - Remove an Event**

-Preconditions: At least one Event has been added to Managera.
+Preconditions: At least one event has been added to Managera.

 **MSS**

-1. Event Organiser requests to remove an Event.
+1. Event Organiser requests to remove an event.
-2. Managera removes the Event from its Event list.
+2. Managera removes the event from its event list.

     Use case ends.

 **Extensions**

 * 1a.
-Managera could not find the specified Event.
+Managera could not find the specified event.

     * 1a1.
 Managera shows an error message.